Eyes2Jesus

 In Conclusion

-The church runs into trouble when it (likely ignorantly) teaches that symbolic head is authority.
-To the original recipients of the New Testament, head did not mean authority, it meant source, so that's what it should mean to us, as that's how it was meant to be understood.
+The church runs into trouble when it (ignorantly) teaches that symbolic head is 'authority.'
+This disrupts the Bible's teachings about source, which flows from Genesis through Revelation, and this also hides an important element Christians need to know in regards to spiritual warfare - see the above Ephesians 1:19-23 and notes.
+To the original recipients of the New Testament, symbolic "head" did not mean 'authority,' it meant 'source,' so that's what it should mean to us, as that's how it was meant to be understood.
+This is source language, not human hierarchy language.

 Note on Greek Dictionaries

-Unfortunately some Greek dictionaries have fallen to making words fit one's definition, rather than defining the word by its proper definition.
+Unfortunately some Greek dictionaries have fallen to making words fit one's definition, rather than defining the word by what it actually means.
 BDAG butchers kephale in this way.
 However, the Standard LSJ Greek Dictionary is more accurate and honest when it comes to kephale.

 Build Your Foundation on the Rock of Salvation